 Stop at Jökulsárlón lagoon

-We woke up early in the morning and hit the road with our Kuku camper.
+We woke up early in the morning and hit the road with our Kuku campervan.
 It was misty and snowy, perfect weather to visit Iceland’s most famous glacier lagoon.
 Jökulsárlón is filled with spectacular, glistening blue icebergs drifting out to sea.
 You’ll be wowed by the wondrous ice sculptures as they spin in the changing light; you can also scout for seals in the lagoon and take a boat trip if you fancy.
 This place is beyond all expectations, no wonder it’s a must when in Iceland.

 Stop at Diamond Beach.

 Just next to Jökulsárlón there is another treasure called Diamond beach.
-The contrast between white icebergs and black sand beach is unbelievable.
+The contrast between white icebergs and the black sand beach is unbelievable.